martinthomson/http-miser/draft-thomson-http-content-signature.md

 # Describing Signature Keys {#keys}

-A message MAY include a signature public key.
+A message MAY include a signing key.
 This can be used to provision trusted keys.

 Providing an encryption key is typically only useful where the provision of the key can be attributed a higher level of trust than the signature.
 A message